Priors in Deep Image Restoration and Enhancement: A Survey: Semantic Priors

+In this section, we present a comprehensive overview of facial priors, which have received substantial attention, followed by an analysis of priors about the human body.
+Despite the relatively limited number of studies investigating human body priors, the burgeoning interest in virtual reality (VR) has sparked a focus on these priors for enhancing images containing humans to augment performance in downstream tasks \cite{zheng2019deephuman,jin2021pedestrian}.

+Facial prior can be divided into three types~\cite{wang2021towards}: face-specific prior~\cite{yu2018face,chen2018fsrnet,yasarla2020deblurring}, reference-based prior~\cite{li2018learning,li2020blind,li2020enhanced}, and generative facial prior~\cite{wang2021towards,yang2021gan}.
 The widely used face-specific prior is based on the common sense that human faces are in a controlled setting with small variations.
 Consequently, the unique geometry and spatial distribution information, \eg, facial landmarks~\cite{ma2020deep}, can be utilized as geometric facial prior~\cite{chen2018fsrnet,bulat2018super,kim2019progressive,9591403,chen2021progressive} to accomplish the face image restoration tasks.
-Meanwhile, various features of each component, \eg, eyes, of the human face can be used as the prior knowledge.
+Meanwhile, various features of each component, \eg, the eyes, can be used as prior knowledge.
 Typically, FSRNet~\cite{chen2018fsrnet} is a representative framework consisting of two stages.
 In the first stage, a prior estimation network is designed to provide the facial landmark heatmaps and parsing maps simultaneously.
 In the second stage, a restoration network, which takes the heatmaps and parsing maps as inputs, is proposed to restore a clean face image.
-However, the face-specific prior is of poor quality because the input images only contain limited textural information about the facial details.
+However, applications of face-specific prior are still limited because the low-quality images often lose textural information about the facial details.

-The reference-based prior relies on the guidance from the high-quality face images~\cite{li2020enhanced,li2018learning} or facial component dictionaries~\cite{li2020blind}.
-The reference priors are always obtained by applying traditional methods, \eg, K-means, to cluster the perceptually significant characteristics of facial components.
+The reference-based priors rely on guidance from high-quality face images~\cite{li2020enhanced,li2018learning} or facial component dictionaries~\cite{li2020blind}.
+These priors are always obtained by applying traditional methods, \eg, K-means, to cluster the perceptually significant characteristics of facial components.
 These priors are then applied to tackle more challenging face image restoration problems.